manvantar/Employee_Payroll_frontEnd/README.md

   $ npm install

 ## Configure app
-  $ you need to run backend Application follow https://github.com/manvantar/EmployeePayroll_webApp. git  to run Backend Application
+  $ you need to run backend Application follow https://github.com/manvantar/EmployeePayroll_webApp.git to run Backend Application

-  $ after installation create '.env' file in Employee_Payroll_frontEnd root path and then add the React_App_BASEURL="http://localhost:7000" to .env file environment variables for your customisation
+  $ after installation create '.env' file in Employee_Payroll_frontEnd root path and then add the React_App_BASEURL="http://localhost:7000" to .env file

+  environment variables for your customisation

 ## Running the app